tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 ### Setting Environment Variables

 [Environment variables](https://nextjs.org/docs/api-reference/next.config.js/environment-variables) are sensitive values specific to your project.
-The Tina-GitHub helpers will use these value to talk to your repository, enabling auth and data fetching via GitHub.
+The Tina-GitHub helpers will use these values to talk to your repository, enabling auth and data fetching via GitHub.

 To set these variables, create a `.env` file in your project root.
 Add the _secret_ and _id_ values from the OAuth App, and fill in the repo name. _Do not commit this file_; you may need to add `.env` to the `.gitignore` file.